hazzal/Cutpurse-GehennasEU/README.md

 - `description`: a short description of the incident, what type of scam was perpetrated, etc.
 - `category`: a category, should be one of "dungeon", "raid", "trade", "gdkp", "harassment".
 If none of these, is ignored.

-The following fields are optional, and can help Cutpurse better track scammers, and help your users tailor their experience using the addon more closely:
+The following fields are optional, and can help Scambuster better track scammers, and help your users tailor their experience using the addon more closely:
 - `guid`: the player's GUID.
 This is *highly recommended* to include, as paid name changes retain the same GUID.
 This will also stop a false-positive from pinging if a scammer renames and someone else takes up the now-vacant name.
 - `class`: the player's class, in allcaps, no spaces English, e.g. DRUID, DEATHKNIGHT, WARLOCK etc. For more info see: https://wowpedia.fandom.com/wiki/API_UnitClass
 - `faction` - the player's faction.
 "Horde" or "Alliance".